rimesime/jest-matcher-http/README.md

 });
 ```

-# Working with the Repository
+## Cloning & Working with the Repository

+1. Run
+    ```shell
+    $ npm install
+    ```

-This repository uses conventional commits that are validated using `git-conventional-commits`.
+1. This repository uses conventional commits that are validated using `git-conventional-commits`.
 To validate this automatically, git-hooks need to be enabled manually after cloning this repository:
+    ```shell

-``git config core.hooksPath .git-hooks``
+    $ git config core.hooksPath .git-hooks
+    ```

+## License

+This is free software, distributed under the [ISC license](https://opensource.org/licenses/ISC).